Keno vs Slots vs Video Poker vs Scratch-offs

 Instant

-Social Aspect High — keno lounges, communal draws Low Low Low
+Social Aspect High, keno lounges and communal draws Low Low Low

 Jackpot Potential Moderate